 Ingrown toenails are common and often painful.
-At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team are well-equipped to treat any foot and ankle problem, including ingrown toenails.
+At Permian Basin Foot and Ankle, with locations in Odessa, Midland, and Pecos, Texas, Justin Brown, DPM, Jordan Womack, DPM and their team are well-equipped to treat any foot and ankle problem, including ingrown toenails.
 If your ingrown toenail is causing you pain or is infected, it may need expert intervention.
 If so, call the office nearest you or book an appointment online today.

 An ingrown toenail is a condition affecting the toenail, usually on the big toe, where the nail grows into the soft tissue surrounding the nail bed.
 This can be painful and can cause greater complications like infection, if not treated properly.